 Adoration 4 Adventure’s top 5 tips for traveling with a food allergy.

-While traveling in Europe last year, I experienced a number of strange symptoms that were totally new to me.
+While traveling in Europe in 2015, I experienced a number of strange symptoms that were totally new to me.
 Friends of mine who had food allergies recognized similarities in the symptoms and suggested that I might have some kind of gluten intolerance.
 I also have a lactose sensitivity and it is not uncommon to have more than one type of food allergy.
 I decided to cut gluten from my life, which I ended up doing for over three months.
 The day that I started was a sad one, particularly because carbohydrates had been my favorite food group up until that point.

-Having a food allergy, intolerance or preference can mean making major lifestyle changes, however it shouldn’t necessarily cost the things you love the most, including travel.
+Having a food allergy, intolerance or preference can mean making major lifestyle changes, however, it shouldn’t necessarily cost the things you love the most, including travel.
 The following are methods that I use for traveling with a food preference and could also be applied to other dietary requirements, allergies or lifestyle choices including vegetarian and vegan.

 5. Research before you go